-- 1. Make volunteering a cross portfolio issue within government, and a commit to strategic investment that builds common infrastructure, capacity and capability. - 2.
+- 1. Make volunteering a cross portfolio issue within government, and commit strategic investment that builds common infrastructure, capacity and capability. - 2.
 Recognise and support the critical role that volunteering plays in bringing together and nurturing flourishing, resilient communities. - 3.
-Recognise the vital role of volunteer managers and leaders, and recognise that there is no volunteering without leadership.
+Recognise the vital role of volunteer managers and leaders, and that there is no volunteering without leadership.
 Resourcing, training and recognising volunteer managers will enable robust volunteer engagement practices and lead to impactful volunteering. - 4.
 Create enabling spaces for volunteers, where everyone who wants to can volunteer on their terms.
 This includes minimising unreasonable barriers to participation. - 5.
 Support greater investment in technology and volunteer management platforms and tools and encourage innovation within voluntary organisations. - 6.
 Grow public recognition of volunteering diversity, impact and contribution to social cohesion, wellbeing and communities.

-Tūao Aotearoa Volunteering New Zealand Arataki | Hāpai | Whakamana Lead.
+Arataki | Hāpai | Whakamana Lead.
 Advocate.
 Recognise.